-Stay Safe While Working In The Cold
+Stay Safe When You’re Working in the Cold

-- Know symptoms of cold stress.
+- Know the symptoms of cold stress.
 When temps drop well below normal and wind increases, heat can leave your body rapidly.
 This can lead to serious health problems.

 - Monitor your physical condition and that of your coworkers.